Øystein Baadsvik: Biography

+Baadsvik has been described as "the only independent virtuoso tuba soloist in the world; he may be the greatest tuba player, period".
+Baadsvik is known for his effort to bring the instrument to the forefront of orchestral performances, and to include the instrument in compositions where it is seldom seen, such as in Vivaldi's "Winter".

 Fnugg

 One of Baadsvik's most well-known works is Fnugg (Norwegian for something small, like a snowflake).
 Fnugg was originally written for solo Tuba and features a variety of unique performance skills, including "lip beats" and multiphonics.
 It was later modified, with a major addition for either brass band or concert band and was titled Fnugg Blue.
 His YouTube performance of Fnugg Blue was very theatrical in nature, with dancing and clapping from the audience.